Andrea Beaumont: Plot

 The Phantasm breaks into Valestra's home to murder him, only to find Joker has already done so and set a trap for Batman.
 Andrea changes out of her costume and helps Batman escape.
 She lies to Bruce that the Phantasm is her father and that she is trying to stop his killing spree.
 They spend the night together.
-Meanwhile, Reeves is visited by Joker, who needles Reeves over his past dealing with Valestra, and reveals the new vigilante, not Batman, is responsible for the killings.
-He also suggests Reeves either carried them out himself or hired someone to protect his career...just as Andrea calls Reeves' office to cancel their date.
+Meanwhile, Reeves is visited by Joker, who needles Reeves over his past dealings with Valestra, and reveals the new vigilante, not Batman, is responsible for the killings.
+He also suggests that Reeves either carried them out himself or hired someone to protect his career... just as Andrea calls Reeves' office to cancel their date.
 Joker gleefully remarks how Carl's daughter called just as they were discussing him, poisoning Reeves near-lethally with Joker venom.
-Batman sneaks into Reeves' room and forces his confession to betraying Carl, before leaving Reeves to his hysteria.
+Batman sneaks into Reeves' room and forces him to confess to betraying Carl, before leaving Reeves to his hysteria.

 The Phantasm tracks the Joker to his hideout at the derelict Gotham World Fairgrounds, but he has guessed her identity and anticipated the attack.
-They battle and the Joker lures her to a giant turbine.
+They battle, and the Joker lures her to a giant turbine.
 Batman intervenes before the blades can crush the Phantasm.
 She attempts to justify her actions by relating them to Bruce's vow, and Batman begs her to leave.
 She disappears in a cloud of smoke.
 Batman and the Joker fight to the brink of exhaustion when the fairground - rigged with explosives - detonates and begins to crumble.
-The Phantasm reappears saying "one way or another, it ends tonight".
+The Phantasm reappears, saying, "One way or another, it ends tonight".
 With the Joker in her power, the Phantasm disappears with her captive.

 Escaping the fairground through the sewers, Batman grieves that he couldn't save Andrea.
-Alfred assures Bruce that while he's kept above vengeance's influence, Andrea chose her path and Bruce alone couldn't have changed it.
+Alfred assures Bruce that while he's kept above vengeance's influence, Andrea chose her path, and Bruce alone couldn't have changed it.
 Suddenly noticing a glimmer, Bruce races toward it to find Andrea's locket left for him, revealing she survived.
 She stands alone at night on the deck of an ocean liner.
 A male partier attempts to make conversation, but notices her solemnity and asks if she wants to be alone, to which she replies, "I am."

 DCAU animation and comics

 Her first real appearance was in the movie adaptation mini comic that came with the VHS release (this comic was a digest size) and was released in December 1993.
 Simultaneously, there was a Prestige Format which was the traditional sized comic.
 Both of these books had the same red cover.
-There was a Newstand edition which featured a different cover.
+There was a newsstand edition which featured a different cover.